open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 ## Goals

-The main goal of this meeting is to work on the DL3 data model and formats.
+The main goal of this meeting is to work on the DL3 data model and data formats.

 * Start with summary presentations on DL3 in the various IACTs and codes that produce or consume DL3 data and IRFs.
 * Gather use cases and see which ones are possible / not possible with the existing formats.